MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDeploymentEvent.md

 ```

 ## DESCRIPTION
-The **Get-AzureDeploymentEvent** cmdlet gets information regarding events that azure_2 initiates that impact virtual machines and cloud services.
+The **Get-AzureDeploymentEvent** cmdlet gets information regarding events that Azure initiates that impact virtual machines and cloud services.
 These events include planned maintenance events.
 This cmdlet returns a list of events that identify the role instance or virtual machine impacted, the reason for the impact, and the start time of the event.